wp-plugins/post-lists-view-custom/readme.txt

 5. Screen Widgets

 == Changelog ==

+= 1.7 =
+* Updated: Media Library support when list view with WP 4.0.
+* Added: Possible to sortable on List table customize.
+* Fixed: Text color showing on customizing.
+* Fixed: Javascript error when Add new columns with WP 4.0.
+* Fixed: Change the priority of some hooks.
+* Fixed: Change the show to custom posts and custom taxonomy that is displayed on the Menu.
+* Fixed: Setting the automatic width of the ID column.
+* Fixed: Sort the columns.

 = 1.6.1 =
 * Updated: List table also apply to the width of Thumbnail.